 This year, though, I wanted to experiment and make something we could also have during the Orthodox Christian Nativity fast, which is mostly vegan.
 So, this recipe is vegan, although you could adapt it for non-vegans, as well.
 For example, you could use regular butter instead of vegan butter/margarine, or regular milk instead of vegan/plant-based milk.

 I introduced a Greek flavor to this recipe by adding some Mavrodaphne wine.
 In my opinion, the result is extraordinary!

-Mavrodaphne wine gives these cookies a beautiful subtle flavor.
+Mavrodaphne wine gives these gingerbread cookies a beautiful subtle flavor.
 It really pairs well with the spices, too!
 It’s a unique flavor combination!

 WHAT MAKES THIS RECIPE STAND OUT FROM TRADITIONAL ONES:

 - NO CHILLING REQUIRED!
 Unlike classic gingerbread cookie recipes where you need to chill the dough, this recipe is pretty quick and convenient because you don’t have to do that.
 Just roll it out, cut out the cookies and bake!
 It’s a HUGE timesaver!
 How many of us actually have a couple of hours to spare to wait for the dough to chill??